Y-Foundry-Dao/yfd-docs/docs/_yfoundry/overview.md

 ### The Forge

 The Forge is the governance contract of the Y-Foundry DAO.
-Individuals can deposit their YFD tokens in the Forge to acquire governance power through fYFD [link here], which allows them to perform different actions on the platform, participate in the voting process, and shape the overall direction of Y-Foundry.
+Individuals can deposit their YFD tokens in the Forge to acquire governance power through fYFD <!--[link here]--> unlocking the ability for them to perform different actions on the platform, participate in the voting process, and shape the overall direction of Y-Foundry.

 <!-- [placeholder links for fYFD forge locking process - see voting] -->